-Our group studies the complex interplay between environment, inflammation and metabolism with a particular focus on the gastrointestinal tract.
+The Schiering lab investigates the complex interplay between environment, inflammation and metabolism with a particular focus on vascular biology of the gastrointestinal tract.

 Environmental factors, such as diet and microbiota, are important modulators of physiology.
 However, little is known about how these signals are integrated at the cellular and molecular level.
 To shed light on this, we investigate the aryl hydrocarbon receptor (AHR), a ligand-activated transcription factor capable of sensing dietary components and microbial metabolites.
 We and others have demonstrated that genetic deficiency in AHR is associated with compromised intestinal barrier integrity, altered microbiota composition and dysregulated host responses to pathogens and injury.
 Importantly, genome-wide association studies have identified AHR as susceptibility locus in inflammatory bowel disease, highlighting the relevance of this pathway to human pathology.